mozilla/awsboxen/README.rst

 These are the things that don't work yet, in roughly the order I plan to attempt working on them:

+  * refuse to run with uncomitted changes, since they likely won't be propagated correctly.
   * set snapshot names to match AMI names, for easy cleanup
   * Controllable logging/verbosity so that you can get feedback during the execution of various commands.